home-assistant/developers.home-assistant/docs/review-process.md

 If there have been changes requested to your PR, our bot will automatically mark your PR as a draft.
-This means that the PR is not ready to be merged or further reviewed as of yet.
+This means that the PR is not ready to be merged or further reviewed for the moment.

 Draft PRs tell other reviewers that look at the list of all PRs that this PR is currently in progress and doesn't require their attention yet.